 About Tech Schools

-The Tech Schools initiative is part of the Victorian Government's commitment to creating the Education State.
 The Government is investing $128 million to construct and establish 10 Tech Schools across the state.

 Students will still be enrolled in their local secondary school but will attend classes at a Tech School that is shared with many other schools in their region.